mvolkmann/blog/src/astro.md

 - `redirect`
 - `site`
 - `url`

+To demonstrate defining endpoints that support CRUD operations we will see code that performs these on a collection of todo objects.
+Each object has the properties `id`, `text`, and `completed`.

 We need to share the collection of todos between two source files.
 One way to accomplish this is to create a source file